 Marion raised a small force of around 50 experienced soldiers and lead them in a series of Cherokee-style attacks on the British.
 Marion’s men engaged the British when they least expected it, inflicting sudden casualties.
 Then when the British turned to fight a proper battle, Marion’s force simply refused to give it to them and melted back into the swamp.

-The British leaders found this incredibly annoying.
+The British leaders found this incredibly irritating.
 As they saw it, they had already won in the South.
-In fact, Marion’s force was for a brief period the only viable rebel army in the entire colony of South Carolina.
+In fact, Francis Marion’s force was for a brief period the only viable rebel army in the entire colony of South Carolina.
 The real fight was up north in New England.
 So, the fact that they had to keep diverting troops to hunt Marion down was really starting to become a nuisance.

 Even more frustratingly, when they did send troops after him, they couldn’t catch him.
 Finally, the British ordered one of their best commanders, Banastre Tarleton, to put a stop to Marion’s attacks.
 Tarleton was famous among on both sides.
 The British loyalists saw him as an outstanding cavalry commander, while to the Patriots, he was a butcher due to his role in the execution of troops who had already surrendered.